Part 1: Curtail Abuse of Physician Non Compete Agreements

 - Texas: permitted so long as covenant does not deny the physician access to a list of the patients seen or treated within one year of termination of employment; provide access to medical records of the physician’s patients upon proper authorization; provide for a buyout of the covenant by the physician at a reasonable price; and allow the physician to provide continuing care and treatment to a specific patient or patients during the course of an acute illness.
 (Tex.
 Bus. & Com.
 Code Ann. § 15.50.)

-- New Mexico: prohibits provisions in agreements which restrict the right of healthcare practitioners (including physicians, osteopathic physicians, dentists, podiatrists and certified registered nurse anesthetists) to provide clinical healthcare services.
+- New Mexico: prohibits provisions in a physician non compete agreement which restricts the right of healthcare practitioners (including physicians, osteopathic physicians, dentists, podiatrists and certified registered nurse anesthetists) to provide clinical healthcare services.
 The law, however, does allow non-disclosure provisions relating to confidential information; non-solicitation provisions of no more than one (1) year; and imposes reasonable liquidated damages provisions if the practitioner does provide clinical healthcare services of a competitive nature after termination of the agreement.
 In addition, healthcare practitioners employed by the practice for less than three (3) years may be required, upon termination, to pay back certain expenses to the practice, including loans; relocation expenses; signing bonuses or other incentives related to recruitment; and education/training expenses.
 (N.M.
 Stat. § 24-1l-1 et seq.)

-- Connecticut: limits the allowable duration of covenants (to one year) and geographical scope (up to 15 miles from the “primary site where such physician practices”) of any new, amended or renewed physician agreement.
+- Connecticut: limits the allowable duration of a physician non compete agreement (to one year) and geographical scope (up to 15 miles from the “primary site where such physician practices”) of any new, amended or renewed physician agreement.
 The law also renders physician non-competes unenforceable if the physician’s employment or contractual relationship is terminated without cause.
 (Conn.
 Gen. Stat. §20-14p(b)(2).

 - New legislation in 2019: